brisbane city australia

 Moreton Island

-The third-largest sand island in the world, accessible via a 75-min ferry journey from Pinkenba in Brisbane.
+Moreton Island is the third-largest sand island in the world, accessible via a 75-min ferry journey from Pinkenba in Brisbane.
 Stay at Tangalooma Resort, where you can feed dolphins, and go snorkelling in the shipwrecks surrounding the island.
 There are lots of hikes and 4WD trails all over the island, but you’ll need a 4WD (and experience 4WDing on soft sand, and getting bogged.
 Best as a buddy drive!)

 Byron Bay

-Once a sleepy beach town for hippies, Byron may be a victim of its own success these days but it’s still a very special place.
+Once a sleepy beach town for hippies, Byron Bay may be a victim of its own success these days but it’s still a very special place.
 Avoid visiting on the school holidays when traffic is mad & its overrun with visitors.
 Hike to the lighthouse at Cape Byron for a beautiful sunset.
 Byron Bay is a 2-hour drive from Brisbane or 1-hour from the Gold Coast.

 Like this post?
 Pin it to save it for later